exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 Covers:
 - `feat~java-specific-script-options~1`

+Depends:
+- `req~java-jar-option-handling-multiple-options~1`

 ### Java %jar Option Trailing White Space Handling
 `req~java-jar-option-trailing-white-space-handling~1`

-The Java parser handler must remove trailing white spaces for `%jar` option values if they are part of the escape sequence '\ '.
+The Java parser handler must remove trailing white spaces for `%jar` option values if they are not part of the escape sequence '\ '.
 Escape sequences at the end of a found `%jar` option of the form `\ ` must be replaced with ' '.
 This approach provides backwards compatibility for most existing UDF's from customers.

 Needs: dsn